 - Existential issues (such as life purpose, search for meaning, happiness

 First steps in therapy include helping you describe your concerns, history and potential causes.
 We then identify what positive change might be, and how you would like to be in the future.
-Finally we find ways to move you towards that change.
-As suggested above, we utilize cognitive behavioral methods, but also tailor our approach to best suit your concerns.
+It is important to any therapy that you and your therapist clearly collaborate around describing your difficulties and potential solutions.
+It is similarly important that the treatment methods are described by your therapist.
+Transparency is often the key to moving forward.

 Anxiety and mood reactions often yield to cognitive methods and offer the fastest improvement.
 With more complicated concerns, such as issues stemming from difficult or non-nurturing family backgrounds, or repetitious or addictive behaviors and thinking patterns, we use methods from several more humanistic and dynamic theoretical backgrounds, including schema therapy, person centered and emotion focused therapies.